Heegaard Floer homology and integer surgeries on links

-Once this is accomplished, we can use elementary coloring changes and their inverses to arrange for the colorings on $\Hyper$ and $\Hyper'$ to agree.
-Elementary enlargements and contractions are then used to make the sizes (and bipartition maps) of all corresponding hyperboxes to agree as well.
-Finally, we use global shifts to relate the resulting complete systems.
+We now relate the two functions $f$ and $g$ by a generic smooth homotopy $(F_t)_{0\leq t \leq 1}$, with $F_0=f$, $F_1=g$, keeping $F_t$ fixed in the neighborhoods $\nu(L_i)$.
+Following the level set at $3/2$ along this homotopy, we can relate the surfaces $\Sigma$ and $\Sigma'$ by $3$-manifold isotopies and index $1$/$2$ stabilizations and destabilizations; compare \cite[Proposition 2.2]{HolDisk} or \cite[Proposition 2.15]{Juhasz}.
+As for the trajectories $c_{w_i}$ and $c'_{w_i}$, they remain fixed near the basepoints throughout the homotopy, while the arc $c_i$ changes into $c'_i$ by following the images of $\gamma_i$ through the homotopy.
+In this generic one-parameter family of functions, at finitely many points it may happen that the forward flow takes $\gamma_i$ into an index $1$ critical point.
+Then, $c_i$ changes not by an isotopy on $\Sigma$, but rather by a trajectory $\alpha$-slide (over the intersection of $\Sigma$ with the ascending manifold of the index $1$ critical point).

+Thus, we have succeeded in relating any two minimally-pointed sets of surface data.
+If we have arbitrary surface data $S'$, we can find some minimally-pointed surface data $S$ and a sequence of 3-manifold isotopies and index zero/three (free and linked) stabilizations, that take $S$ into $S'$.
+Indeed, we can position these (de-)stabilizations around the trajectories $c_w$ and the free basepoints that we want to eliminate from $S'$, until we get to the minimally pointed setting.
 This completes the proof of part (a).
-Part (b) follows from modifying this strategy along the lines of the proof of Lemma~\ref{lemma:moves} (b). \end {proof}
+For part (b), note that in the above process we used the minimal number of index zero/three link stabilizations. \end{proof}

+\begin {proof}[Proof of Proposition~\ref{prop:moves}] First, let us consider the case when $\Hyper$ and $\Hyper'$ have the same underlying surface data $S=(\Sigma, \ws, \zs, \cs)$.
+If so, elementary enlargements and contractions can be used to make the sizes (and bipartition maps) of all corresponding hyperboxes to agree.
+Then, we use global shifts to relate the resulting complete systems, as we did in Lemma~\ref{lemma:moves} for hyperboxes.